 “This approach takes the guesswork out of targeting for user acquisition, leading to increased revenue,” says Content Marketing Manager at Nanigans, Julianna Casale.
 “Wine ecommerce company Club W saw a 5X increase in revenue when they ‘paired’ their video ads with Lookalike Audience target.”

 If you want to keep up and beat your competitors, follow my advice and hop on the Zuckerberg bandwagon – it isn’t bad!
-(Bonus: Find 10 more smart Facebook marketing ideas here.)
+You can get started with these 8 Best (Free!)
+Facebook Ads Courses for Each Learning Level.

 This post was originally published on socailmediatoday.com